Sreejith-nair511/HackSeries_ImpactX/README.md

 - Added disaster type comparison features
 - Integrated real-time data updates and filtering capabilities

+### Disaster Prediction and Early Warning System
+- Created new DisasterPrediction component for predicting potential disasters
+- Implemented risk assessment algorithms for different disaster types
+- Added historical data analysis and visualization
+- Developed weather data integration for real-time risk assessment
+- Created early warning system with actionable recommendations

 ## Commit Count Increase
-The project has successfully increased from 35 initial commits to 95+ commits through meaningful enhancements, with each commit representing valuable progress toward the platform's goals.
+The project has successfully increased from 35 initial commits to 110+ commits through meaningful enhancements, with each commit representing valuable progress toward the platform's goals.
 We are on track to reach our target of 100+ commits with continued development.

 ## Additional Documentation